arponce-projects/ELK-Server-Project/README.md

 (Images/docker_ps_output.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web 1 Machine, with an IP address of 10.0.0.5
+- Web 2 Machine, with an IP address of 10.0.0.6
+- ELK Machine, with an IP address of 10.1.0.4

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeats
+- Metricbeats

-These Beats allow us to collect the following information from each machine:
+As stated previously, these Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeats: Monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch.
+Metricbeat: Monitors the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch.

-### Using the Playbook
+### Using the Playbooks
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the install-elk.yml file to your control node.
-- Update the _____ file to include...
+- Update the hosts file to include the private IP addresses of the VM you want to deploy the ELK.
+The HOSTS files will have groups that one can add new machines under, such as
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and access the Kibana Server through the machine's public IP address.
+The format would be "http://[your.VM.IP]:5601/app/kibana"

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+To run the playbooks, utilize the command "ansible-playbook path/install-elk.yml" to intall the ELK server.

+### "X"beats Playbooks
+The Scripts/file_and_metric_beat_installation.yml file contains the installation measures required for the kibana server to pick up filebeats and metricbeats.
+As stated previously, this file can be edited to include other files, in which installation rules can be found within the Kibana repository.